 This section summarizes the imaging protocols and procedures that shall be performed for an amyloid-PET exam by using either a PET/CT or a dedicated PET scanner with the requirement that a Germanium source can be used to perform attenuation correction.
 Note that PET scanners that do not measure in some way the attenuation of the brain and use a calculated algorithm for estimating the attenuation and scatter corrections are excluded from this profile.
 PET/MR scanners are not strictly excluded in this version as long as the repeatability of the SUVRs from these scanners is conformant with the assumptions underlying the Claims.
 This work was not yet published when this Profile was released.
 Since the claims of this profile are only valid for the same patient being scanned on the same scanner with the same protocols and analysis, only the repeatability of the PET/MR SUVRs needs to be validated in the context of the Claims, and not the difference in SUVRs as compared to PET/CT scanners.
+In addition, due to their novelty, PET/MR scanners are not covered in this version of the profile.
+More research and data need to be done with these scanners to understand any differences they may have in quantifying PET amyloid data as compared to PET/CT and dedicated PET scanners.
 Going forward in this document, PET scanner can mean either a PET/CT or a dedicated PET scanner (or as stated above, PET/MR).

-- For consistency, clinical trial subjects should be imaged on the same device over the entire course of a study.
-It is imperative, that the trial sponsor be notified of scanner substitution if it occurs. - For clinical trials with quantitative imaging requirements, a subject should have all scans performed on only one scanner unless quantitative equivalence with a replacement scanner can be clearly demonstrated.
+For consistency, clinical trial subjects should be imaged on the same device over the entire course of a study.
+It is imperative, that the trial sponsor be notified of scanner substitution if it occurs.

+For clinical trials with quantitative imaging requirements, a subject should have all scans performed on only one scanner unless quantitative equivalence with a replacement scanner can be clearly demonstrated.
 However, it should be noted that there are currently no accepted criteria for demonstrating quantitative equivalence between scanners.
-It is anticipated that future version of this Profile will provide such criteria. - When Amyloid PET imaging is performed across time points for a given subject (longitudinal claim), follow up scans should be performed with identical acquisition parameters as the first (baseline), inclusive of all the parameters required for both the CT and PET acquisitions as described further in this Section. - For amyloid tracer PET/CT perform imaging in the following sequence: - CT Scout (i.e., topogram or scanogram etc.), followed by the following two acquisitions, in either order (ensuring that the same sequence is performed for a given subject across time points): - CT (non-contrast) for anatomic localization and attenuation correction and - PET Emission scan acquisition - For amyloid tracer scan performed on a dedicated PET system (no CT), the first two bulleted steps above are not performed.
-Instead, perform the Germanium-based attenuation correction scan first and then proceed with the PET Emission scan acquisition. - The issues described in this Section should be addressed in the clinical trial protocol, ideally with consistency across all sites and all subjects (both inter-subject, and intra- and inter-facility) with the target of consistency across all time points (longitudinal utility) for each given subject.
+It is anticipated that future version of this Profile will provide such criteria.

+When Amyloid PET imaging is performed across time points for a given subject (longitudinal claim), follow up scans should be performed with identical acquisition parameters as the first (baseline), inclusive of all the parameters required for both the CT and PET acquisitions as described further in this Section.

+For amyloid tracer PET/CT perform imaging in the following sequence:

+- CT Scout (i.e., topogram or scanogram etc.), followed by the following two acquisitions, in either order (ensuring that the same sequence is performed for a given subject across time points): - CT (non-contrast) for anatomic localization and attenuation correction and - PET Emission scan acquisition

+For amyloid tracer scan performed on a dedicated PET system (no CT), the first two bulleted steps above are not performed.
+Instead, perform the Germanium-based attenuation correction scan first and then proceed with the PET Emission scan acquisition.

+The issues described in this Section should be addressed in the clinical trial protocol, ideally with consistency across all sites and all subjects (both inter-subject, and intra- and inter-facility) with the target of consistency across all time points (longitudinal utility) for each given subject.
 The actual details of imaging for each subject at each time point should always be recorded.